 To know how to make your vehicle go faster, you'll need to know what things make it move.
 There are a lot of different ways to make your vehicle go fast, and each of those ways is based on a science known as physics.
-Physics is a branch of science that helps us understand how the universe and the things in the universe act.
+Physics is the scientific way to understand how the universe and the things in the universe act.
 When you discover ways to make your vehicle go faster, you're exploring the physics of your vehicle.

-There are things that your Pinewood Derby car, your Raingutter Regatta boat, or anything that moves have in common and help us understand how to make our vehicle go faster.
-They are force and friction.
+There are things that your Pinewood Derby car, your Raingutter Regatta boat, or anything that moves have in common: force and friction.
+Learning about these two things will help us understand how to make our vehicle go faster.

 In physics, a force is what causes the motion of an object to change its speed.
-If you take a ball and place it on the floor, it may roll around for a while but eventually, it will stay in one place.
+If you take a ball and place it on the floor, it may roll around for a while, but eventually, it will stay in one place.
 If the wind blows, the ball will move.
 The wind is the force causing the ball to move.
-If you kick the ball, your foot becomes the force causing the ball to move.
+If you kick the ball, your foot provides the force causing the ball to move.

 For the Pinewood Derby, there is only one force that is applied to your car.
-It is one of the most powerful forces in the universe: gravity.
+It is one of the most powerful forces in the universe.
 Gravity is the force that makes your Pinewood Derby car move.
 Gravity is the same for every Pinewood Derby car.
 You can't change gravity.

-For the Raingutter Regatta, the force that makes your boat move is you, your breath, or an air pump.
+For the Raingutter Regatta, the force that makes your boat move is you, your breath, or air pump.
 Each Cub Scout is different, and the force that they put on their boat will be different.
 You can change the force for each Raingutter Regatta boat by how much force a Cub Scout can apply to it.

 Friction is a type of force.
 When a force is applied to something that is moving one way and the force is going another way, it is called friction.
-Use the ball as our example.
-When you kick a ball, the ball moves through the air.
-The air causes friction, slowing the ball down.
-Gravity acts on the ball, too, by pulling the ball toward the ground.
+Let's use the ball as our example.
+When you kicked the ball, the ball had to move through the air which caused friction, slowing down the ball.
+Gravity acted on the ball, too, by pulling the ball toward the ground.
 Gravity is a form of friction.

-Anytime something is moving, it is going to have some type of friction.
+Any place where one thing is moving is going to have some type of friction.
 You may not be able to get rid of all the friction, but you may discover ways to lower it.